Hurricane Helene

 Image

 Mobilizing the community through volunteerism will continue to play a critical role in our recovery strategy.
-United Way's Volunteer Center, Hands On Asheville-Buncombe, is the largest repository of volunteer opportunities in Western North Carolina.
+United Way's Volunteer Center, Hands On Asheville-Buncombe, is the largest listing of volunteer opportunities in our area.
 This resource will continue to aid recovery efforts in two ways:

 Supporting Nonprofit and Community Groups